fmiura/VacMoA_2023/README.md

 # Inferring efficacy and mode of action of vaccines
 Supporting materials for Miura F, Klinkenberg D, Ainslie KEC, Backer JA, Leung KY, McDonald SA, de Boer P, Wallinga J (2023).
-"Inferring vaccine efficacy and mode of action from human challenge studies" (doi: to be added later) Note that the author list will be updated.
+"Inferring vaccine efficacy and mode of action from human challenge studies" (https://www.medrxiv.org/content/10.1101/2023.09.24.23296054v1).

 ## Disclaimer
 This is a preprint version (Not peer reviewed yet)